Hermanoid/RoboBears/README.md

 ### 2016-17:

-Programmer:  Lucas, Peter, and the part-timer Jered who hasn't been here enough to know this exsists.
+Programmer:  Lucas, Peter, and the part-timer Jared who hasn't been here enough to know this exsists.

 Builders:  Noah, Joel, Andrea, Devin (tenatively)